chunhualiao/chunhualiao.github.io/cm9rnatws000309laccup4742.md

 ---

-Assume that enough humans have migrated to Mars, they need to form an independent colony with a perfect Constitution.
-Please use first principle thinking to draft the complete constitution for them to maximize their freedom, foster peace and innovation , while best counter the flaws and dark sides of humans.
+Question: **Assume that a sufficient number of humans have migrated to Mars and now need to form an independent colony with a perfect Constitution.
+Please use first principles thinking to draft a complete Constitution that maximizes freedom, fosters peace and innovation, and best counteracts the flaws and darker sides of human nature.**

 Answer from ChatGPT o3